Steyr

 Steyr's long history is gathered under one roof at the City Museum (Stadtmuseum Steyr), set inside the Innerberger Stadel, a Renaissance double-gabled granary from around 1612 with an elaborate sgraffito facade at the northern end of the Greenmarket.
 Inside, the museum traces over a thousand years of city history, with a focus on nineteenth-century civic life and a multimedia exhibition on the composer Anton Bruckner.
 In the small square directly in front stands the Citizens' Fountain (Bürgerbrunnen), a modern sculpture created between 1977 and 1979 by the Linz sculptor Maximilian Stockenhuber as a symbol of the shared identity of the people of Steyr.
 A short walk along the river leads to the Museum of Working Life (Museum Arbeitswelt), set in a converted factory and dedicated to Steyr's long industrial heritage, from the medieval iron trade to modern Austrian names such as BMW Motors, Steyr Automotive, and the famous Steyr tractors.

-ℹ️ Useful Contacts
+ℹ️ Useful Links

 Mobility for Cyclists